Ala Wai Plaza

 No analysis available

-I searched for phrases like parking fee, monthly parking charge, parking rental, or extra cost for parking.
-The remarks mention the number and type of stalls, but no separate parking fee appears.
+I searched for parking fee, monthly parking charge, parking rental, and additional parking cost references.
+The remarks provide no specific parking charge, so the monthly parking fee is unknown.

 No analysis available